vagonbar/gr-gwn3/libgwn/docs/NewBlock.md

 [GWN3, GNU Wireless Network 3](https://github.com/vagonbar/gr-gwn3)

+# The gwn_modtool.py script.

+The C{gwn_modtool.py} allows to easily create and delete GWN blocks, in a way similar to the GNU Radio C{gr_modtool} script.

 ## Creating a new GWN block

 After cloning this repository, a new GWN block can be easily created using Python script ```gwn_modtool.py```.
 This script must be executed from the ```build``` subdirectory of your project.